lanceewing/lanceewing.github.io/_posts/2020-09-28-using-emojis-in-a-point-and-click-adventure-part-1.markdown

 categories: jekyll update
 ---

+This year I entered the [js13kgames](https://js13kgames.com/) contest for the 6th time with a game called ["The King's Missing Page"](https://2020.js13kgames.com/entries/the-kings-missing-page).
+This article is part 1 in a series of blog posts that discuss some of the challenges I faced in creating this game.

-This year I entered the [js13kgames](https://js13kgames.com/) contest for the 6th time.
-For those who have seen my previous entries, you will have seen that three of them are point and click graphic adventures.
+For those who have seen my previous js13k entries, you will have seen that two of them are point and click graphic adventures.
 I also entered the inaugural gamedev.js jam earlier this year, with what was once again a point and click adventure.

 <a href="https://js13kgames.com/games/down-the-drain/index.html">
   <img src="/images/down-the-drain.png" width="49%">